 In accordance with Rule 2.23.9, should either party refuse mediation, or in the event that mediation fails, the matter would be deemed civil and no longer a matter for the VCA.

-Where a complaint fee has been paid, this shall be refunded for cases referred to mediation by the relevant Sub-Committee Chairs.
+Where a complaint fee has been paid, this shall be refunded for cases referred to mediation.

 A support person can attend the mediation, but is not permitted to engage in the formal process.